afsalthaj/zio-world-conference-constraintless/zioconstraintless.md

 ---

-## When to use / examples
+## When to use - Examples

 * Applicable for advanced libraries that rely on initial encoding.
   Currently used in ```zio-schema```
-* Application codebase that deals with things like execution plan and multiple datasources, and its read/write.
+* Highly observable application codebase that deals with execution plans

+---

+## Why to invest ?

+* Allows you to write flexible, observable and optimisable DSLs
+* Followed by a highly typesafe executor
+* And bringing complete orthogonality into the codebase with implementations details as typeclass instances

 ---